-Yes this is a stunning black sand beach and she’s located in Wainapanapa State Park close to the town of Hana.
-This beach of course made my list not only for her shear beauty but for the state park that she resides in.
+Yes this is a stunning black sand beach and she’s located in Wainapanapa State Park close to the town of Hana and is one of the best beaches in Hana.
+This of course made my list not only for her shear beauty but for the state park that she resides in.

 At Wainapanapa State Park there’s a lava tube, the princess pools to jump into, and you theres camping which makes it a popular choice amongst locals and tourists alike.

 Hamoa Beach is picture perfect and can be seen on many postcards leaving Maui.
 The crescent bay can be viewed from the road above.